 - Tier 3 – This tier is a Simultaneously maintainable site that has multiple paths (only one of which is active at a chosen time).

 - Tier 4 – This tier is a fault tolerant site that has multiple active distribution paths for a range of redundancy.

-Typically, sites that fall into both tiers 1 and 2 have to shutdown for a maintenance occasionally where as tier 3 and 4 sites should be able to stay up during maintenance and other interruptions.
+Typically, sites that fall into both Tier 1 and Tier 2 have to shutdown for a maintenance occasionally where as Tier 3 and Tier 4 sites should be able to stay up during maintenance and other interruptions.
 The standard also spells out recommendations for various factors such as cabling, facilities, infrastructure, air conditioning.
 These are aimed for the telecommunications industry but can be applied to other Data Centres.
 It is one of the few ways we can rate and compare Data Centres by overall design and functionality.